 Applicants invited to interview must bring to the interview an official law school transcript, a writing sample, and a list of three professional references.
 Please click on Interview Materials for more information.
 Offers are made on a rolling basis and we respond to all applications.
 If you have not heard from us your application is still pending.
 If you receive any offers or deadlines from other employers, please call the Legal Hiring staff.

 The New York County District Attorney’s Office is an Equal Opportunity Employer.
 As with permanent positions, the office is committed to a policy against discrimination based on race, color, religion, gender, national or ethnic origin, age, disability, marital or veteran status, sexual orientation, gender identity or expression, or employment status.
 United States citizenship is not required for internship placement, but all applicants must be legally authorized to work in the United States and will be required to submit proof of eligibility.

 All applications must be submitted online.
 Applicants will be required to attach a cover letter, resume, law school transcript, writing sample, and a list of three professional references.
-First-year students can provide a semester course list if a transcript is not available.
-Only complete applications are reviewed.
 Cover letters should be addressed to:

 Ms. Robin R. Edwards

 Director, Legal Hiring Unit